MrEon50/DMR-Dynamic-Matrix-Rules-modules/README.md

 Use Bayesian rule value monitoring, multiplicative update with a novelty bonus and risk penalization, and KL-trust-region as a formal implementation of DRM 3.0.

+From the very beginning of the idea DRM (Dynamic Rule Matrix), I have been a great believer in the potential of DRM...